sherlock-audit/2023-04-jojo-judging/README.md

 Escalation status:
 - [thangtranth](https://github.com/sherlock-audit/2023-04-jojo-judging/issues/364/#issuecomment-1568663166): accepted

+**IAm0x52**

+Fix looks good.
+Type of newImpact changed from uint32 to uint256

 # Issue M-8: In over liquidation, if the liquidatee has USDC-denominated assets for sale, the liquidator can buy the assets with USDC to avoid paying USDC to the liquidatee

 Source: https://github.com/sherlock-audit/2023-04-jojo-judging/issues/369